SysKitTeam/docs-point/governance-and-automation/automated-workflows/set-up-policies.md

 Take a look at the articles below to learn how to set up each governance policy:

-* [**Blocked Users with Assigned Licenses**](blocked-users-with-licenses-admin.md) - detects which blocked users still have licenses assigned which helps you optimize cost
+* [**Blocked Users with Assigned Licenses**](blocked-users-with-licenses-admin.md) - detects which blocked users still have licenses assigned, which helps you optimize cost
 * [**Minimum Number of Owners**](minimum-number-of-owners-admin.md) - when enabled and applied to Microsoft Teams and Microsoft 365 Groups, this policy **triggers an automated workflow when the team/group has fewer owners** than defined in the policy settings
 * [**Maximum Number of Owners**](maximum-number-of-owners-admin.md) - when enabled and applied to Microsoft Teams and Microsoft 365 Groups, this policy **triggers an automated workflow when the team/group has more owners** than defined in the policy settings
 * [**Inactive Guest Users**](inactive-guest-users-admin.md) - detects when a **guest user is inactive** for a period of time and helps you remove access in a timely and efficient manner